bagisto/bagisto-docs/src/docs/shipping-method-development/create-your-first-shipping-method.md

 - Document configuration options for administrators
 :::

-Your shipping method is now completed.
-You can extend it further by adding features like tracking integration, delivery time estimates, or integration with shipping carrier APIs.
+Your shipping method is now complete!
+You can extend it further by adding features like tracking integration, delivery time estimates, or API integrations with shipping carriers.